arcxp/inbound-feeds-poc/README.md

 - some unit tests

 This application does not model scheduling itself to run repeatedly on a timed cycle.

+The wire service this POC pulls from is the Associated Press.
+In order to run the POC you will need access to a valid AP API token.
+You will also need an Arc provisioned organization and access to Arc's Composer, Photo Center and Site Service applications.

 ## Installation